koyacolab/yieldos/README.md

 Weather and MODIS data downloaded and interpolated to 500 meters grid.

-For all regions weather and MODIS data are processed to time series histograms like - https://github.com/gabrieltseng/pycrop-yield-prediction.
+For all regions Weather and MODIS data are processed to time series histograms like - https://github.com/gabrieltseng/pycrop-yield-prediction.

 For crop yield predicting this time series histograms are utilized by the Temporal Fusion Transformer in A0.py script and trained with A0.sh parameters.